GoAlldex/EQlibrium/README.md

 ## Dependencies

-AVSYNTH relies on the following key dependencies:
+EQlibrium relies on the following key dependencies:

 1. **JUCE Framework**: For audio processing and UI management.
 2. **magig_enum**: A modern C++ library for enum handling.